xt99/jQuery-Validation-Engine/README.md

     $("#form.id").validationEngine(action or options);

-The method takes optional parameters, either an action or a list of options to customize the behavior of the engine.
+The method takes one or several optional parameters, either an action (and parameters) or a list of options to customize the behavior of the engine.

-Say you have a form is this kind:
+Here comes a glimpse: say you have a form is this kind
     <form id="formID" method="post" action="submit.action">
         <input value="2010-12-01" class="validate[required,custom[date]] text-input" type="text" name="date" id="date" />
     </form>

-You would instance the validation engine with the following code:
+The following code would instance the validation engine:
     <script>
     $(document).ready(function(){
         $("#formID").validationEngine('attach');